How Much Does Adoption Cost?

-Many potential adoptive parents ask questions like “how much does adoption cost?”
-As a domestic open adoption agency that provides services nationwide, Lifetime Adoption has an intimate understanding of the answers to this question.
+Many potential adoptive parents ask questions like “how much does adoption cost?” or “why is adoption so expensive” As a domestic open adoption agency that provides services nationwide, Lifetime Adoption has an intimate understanding of the answers to this question.

 The short answer is adoptive parents who choose to adopt a child through Lifetime Adoption pay a one-time flat fee that covers all of Lifetime’s services, including those provided to expectant parents.

 Adoption Costs: A Partial Breakdown

 Nationally, adoption costs can range anywhere from $0 to more than $50,000.
 The overall costs for domestic infant adoption can vary based on multiple factors, which we list below.
 It can also vary based on whether one uses the services of a private attorney or an adoption attorney to facilitate your adoption plans.

 To determine how much it costs to adopt a child in the United States we must consider the cost of the adoption process itself alongside a wide range of other potential adoption expenses.
 These additional costs can — and often do — include travel expenses, legal fees for adoption attorneys, adoption agency fees, birth mother expenses if any, and more.

 Finally, we must also take into account the cost of the initial adoption home study, which can range from $1,500 to $5,000.
 This includes a review of documents, interviews with family members, and background checks.
 This provides our team with a quality overview of a potential new home for the child as well as an initial assessment of the adopting parents.

 Adoption Costs and Benefits